-Q&A: KIM ROSERO-RANCK

-BY JESSICA JOAQUIN O'odham Action News jessica.joaquin@srpmic-nsn.gov

-GRAND CANYON UNIVERSITY Bachelor of Science in Sociology (2017) and Master of Science in Sociology with an emphasis in Education (2019)

-Tell us about your educational background.
+My mother is Janice Manuel and my father is the late Dillon Manuel Sr. My maternal grandparents are the late Joshua Wellington and the late Louvella P. Wellington.
+My paternal grandparents are the late Norma Senich and the late Bilby Manuel.
+Q&A: KIM ROSERO-RANCK BY JESSICA JOAQUIN O'odham Action News jessica.joaquin@srpmic-nsn.gov GRAND CANYON UNIVERSITY Bachelor of Science in Sociology (2017) and Master of Science in Sociology with an emphasis in Education (2019) Tell us about your educational background.
 I graduated from high school in 1986.
 Thereafter, I attended junior college and then technical school to become a certified legal secretary.
 I decided in 2013 that I wanted to pursue higher education.
 The rest is history.

+Describe your most rewarding college experience(s).
 My most rewarding college experience is finally passing math and then getting my master's degree.
 I never imagined that I would ever get this far with my education!
+What are your future plans?

 I will continue working as the office administrator for a law firm and as a legal assistant to the owner of the law firm.
+What do you hope to accomplish in the next 10 years?

 My master's degree is in sociology with an emphasis in education, so perhaps I will be teaching sociology online at Grand Canyon University or in a community college, or maybe I will go to law school to become a lawyer.
 We will see!
+Who or what influenced you to go to school?

 My twin sister Michelle influenced me to go back to school.
 I saw how higher education transformed the way she thought about things, and I saw how she implemented what she has learned in her home and in her work life.
-My other influencers are "my why"-they are my three sons, Bryce, Zack and Noah.
+My other influencers are "my why" they are my three sons, Bryce, Zack and Noah.
 I wanted to show them that anything is attainable as long as you put your mind to it and that we are never too old to learn.
 Did you face any obstacles while attending college/university?
-If so, how did you overcome them?
+If so, how did you overcome I did!

-I did!
 My first obstacle was passing math.
 I dropped it the first time, failed the second time, and passed the third time!
 The other challenge I faced while attending Grand Canyon University was learning how to balance working full-time; becoming a single mom; raising my youngest son, who was in high school at the time; and doing my schoolwork after work.
-I had to prioritize what was important and what was not.
+I had to prioritize what was important and what What advice would you give to people considering higher education?
 If anyone ever tells you that school is a waste of time, it is not; and if someone ever says they are too old, they are not.
 I decided I was going to go back to school at the age of 44.
 I am now 50.
 When I first started school, I thought I would never get through this, it's so much work.
 I would think, Am I ever going to pass math?
 Anything is possible!
+Is there anyone you would like to thank?